The best-dressed stars on the 2023 Golden Globes red carpet

-Golden Globes 2023: The best-dressed stars on this year’s red carpet
+Golden Globes 2023: The best-dressed stars on this year’s red carpet from Heidi Klum to Laverne Cox

 All the red carpet looks at the Golden Globes